ztong-1/cards-nano/README.md

         batch-061121a/
             2021-06-11-0001.xml
 ```
 Storing files in this way makes it easier for future data validation.
 It also allows me to customize which batch should be included into a particular training session.
+I also provide an utility function (`count_img.py`) in order to count number of existing image in each class, stratified by camera type.
 Remember that the `data/` folder in the tutorial looks like this:
 ```
 data/cards/
     JPEGImages/